evansbry000/SmartPlugApp/README.md

 2. **Set up Firebase**
    - Create a new Firebase project
    - Enable Authentication, Realtime Database, and Firestore
-   - Configure security rules
+   - Configure security rules as defined in `database.rules.json`
    - Add the appropriate config files to the mobile app

 3. **Firmware Setup**
-   - Choose your hardware platform (ESP8266, ESP32, or Arduino R4)
    - Follow the instructions in the [firmware README](firmware/README.md)
-   - Configure WiFi and Firebase credentials
+   - Configure WiFi and Firebase credentials in the sketch
-   - Upload the firmware to your device
+   - Upload the firmware to your Arduino R4 WiFi

 4. **Mobile App Setup**
    - Follow the instructions in the [mobile app README](mobile_app/README.md)
    - Configure the Firebase connection
    - Build and install the app on your device

-5. **Test the System**
-   - Verify that the hardware connects to Firebase
-   - Confirm that the mobile app can read data and send commands
-   - Test safety features and automation capabilities

 ## Key Features

 - **Real-time Monitoring**: View power usage and device status in real-time
 - **Remote Control**: Turn devices on/off from anywhere
 - **Energy Analytics**: Track usage patterns and identify energy-saving opportunities
-- **Scheduling & Automation**: Set timers and recurring schedules
 - **Safety Features**: Automatic shutoff for overcurrent or overtemperature conditions
 - **Multi-user Access**: Share device control with family members
 - **Offline Operation**: Basic functionality continues when internet is unavailable
 - **Cross-platform Support**: Works on iOS and Android devices

+## Technical Implementation Details

+- **Current Sensing**: Uses peak-to-peak voltage measurement for accurate AC current sensing
+- **Relay Control**: Active-LOW relay module implementation (LOW=ON, HIGH=OFF)
+- **Time Synchronization**: Device uptime-based timestamps with client-side conversion to real time
+- **Service Architecture**: Modular services following SOLID principles
+- **Data Mirroring**: Realtime Database to Firestore mirroring for analytics and queries

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License